 - The signs and symptoms of atypical teratoid/rhabdoid tumor are not the same in every patient.

-- Tests that examine the brain and spinal cord are used to detect (find) atypical teratoid/rhabdoid tumor.
+- Tests that examine the brain and spinal cord are used to detect (find) CNS atypical teratoid/rhabdoid tumor.

 - Childhood atypical teratoid/rhabdoid tumor is diagnosed and may be removed in surgery.